 - HIM students are required to confer with HIM program faculty prior to course selection and registration every semester.

-- Grade of "C" or better required for all AH, MCOD, BIOL, and HIM courses.
+- A grade of "C" or better required for all AHLT, MCOD, BIOL, and HLIM courses.

 - Courses may be retaken only once.